The importance of 'time in the market' rather than 'timing the market'

 * Source: Columbia Threadneedle Investments FTSE 100 Total Return (TR) Index and the impact of missing the 10 best % days on £100,000 invested.

 This communication is for information purposes only and does not constitute financial, legal, or tax advice.
-To receive advice on financial planning, wealth management and pension solutions, please schedule a meeting with one of our Financial Advisors and Pension Specialists.
+Please schedule a meeting to receive advice on international financial planning and wealth management.

 Follow us on...